top of page

 • Rights of citizens: Emphasizing freedoms such as speech, religion, and assembly.

-These ideas challenged centuries of tradition and inspired new forms of government based on participation and accountability.
+These ideas challenged centuries of tradition.
+They inspired new forms of government based on participation and accountability.

 The Declaration of the Rights of Man and Citizen